xiechao06/react-wait/README.md

-# react-wait
+# react-wait2

-Show placeholder when waiting, show content when done.
+Show placeholder when waiting, show your content when done, show error when failed.

 ## Motivation